orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 - [ ] Exploration? - unknowns (Checking workings of functions under conditions, checking workings of functions if unknown ... fidelity ..)
   Priority: Exploration of LHS -> RHS. (generic transformation; function exploration, lhs into rhs)

-How to phrase generalization and not these?:

-Equivalence (; or partial) in input
-Equivalence in output
-Equivalence (; or partial) in sequence of steps
-Equivalence in timing      (Can timing be used in wasm? ; at some point certain memory available.)                     // ; all these given some hardware, some timing etc..
-in number of rewrite steps
-in computation complexity
-in computational effort
-in intermediate representations/states
-in (hardware?) axioms?
-in (optimal) interpretability (by these kind of interpreters)
-in a contextual isomorphism/symmetry (where a specific kind of asymmetry can be a certain symmetry) [ref GEB, p350 ? ]
-in ...
-(; or other symmetries)

 ---

 Similarly, could one say that perfect squares are similarly only possible as an abstract construction once one is bounded?
 THIS NEEDS BETTER UNPACKING.
 A CERTAIN DIRECTION/SIDE IS CONTINUED TO ITS EDGE PERFECTLY INFINITELY, until it hits some boundary.